 The equipment will be transported from Choma, which is 120 kilometers away.
 The Department of Water Resources Development will provide equipment and professional expertise.

 The community will provide all bricks, river sand, and pit sand needed for the project.
 Darius Mapanda, a local area mechanic, will closely follow site construction.
 He will also perform borehole maintenance after the handpump has been installed.

 1,670 people will benefit from the project.

 Monitoring and Maintenance

-It is imperative for the village to take ownership over their water source and receive community-based technical training for it to facilitate sustainable development.
+It is imperative for the village to take ownership of their water source and receive community-based technical training for it to facilitate sustainable development.
 Thus, Ms. Taylor will provide a physical training manual for the area mechanics and provide training sessions to help address any future issues that may arise.
-The community will also be trained on proper upkeep of surrounding area and how to deal with potential issues such as livestock, conflict management, and water source sanitation.
-This will ensure ongoing maintenance to the water point and service delivery that are keys to achieving the future success of Magalela Community School as a whole.
+The community will also be trained on proper upkeep of the surrounding area and how to deal with potential issues such as livestock, conflict management, and water source sanitation.
+This will ensure ongoing maintenance of the water point and service delivery that are keys to achieving the future success of Magalela Community School as a whole.